A new lower bound for deterministic pop-stack-sorting: Future directions

-We believe that Lemma \ref{pop stop} can be used in future arguments to improve this lower bound in two ways.
+We believe that the pop-stop lemma can be used in future arguments to improve this lower bound in two ways. \\

-First, for every two pivots in an ``early" sort which can be shown to be unlikely, the lemma guarantees an ``extra" pivot which is prevented later.
+First, for every two pivots in an ``early" iteration which can be shown to be unlikely, the pop-stop lemma guarantees an ``extra" pivot which is prevented later.
+For example, if it were possible to show that the average number of pivots in the first $n/5$ iterations for the element which must travel the furthest was $n/10$, the pop-stop lemma gives a corresponding $n/20$ guaranteed switches at the end. \\

-Second, despite only invoking the fact that elements near the beginning or end cannot pivot in our argument, the lemma also implies that elements near the top or the bottom of the permutation cannot be the center of pivots.
-For example, in $\sigma_{2i-4}$, if the element $i$ is in the interior of an increasing run, it has at least $\ceilfrac{2i-3}{2}=i-1$ smaller elements to its left, so it cannot be the center of a pivot in $\sigma_{2i-3}$ and beyond.
-One can picture that the lemma guarantees a square where no centers of pivots can occur that starts at the edges of the graph of the permutation and closes in one element in each direction every two sorts.
-As Example 4.1 shows, it is not {\it impossible} for elements to pivot every time in the first $\frac{2}{5}n-1$ sorts, but using these closing windows at the top and bottom might be one approach to show that it is {\it unlikely}.
+Second, our arguments in the proof of Theorem \ref{bound theorem} use the pop-stop lemma to argue that there are no pivots near the left or right of $\sigma_t$.
+However, The lemma also implies that elements near the top or the bottom of $\sigma_t$ cannot be the center of pivots.
+For example, in $\sigma_{2i-4}$, if the element $i$ is in the interior of an increasing run, it has at least $\ceilfrac{2i-3}{2}=i-1$ smaller elements to its left, so it cannot be the center of a pivot in $\sigma_{2i-3}$ and beyond, as a pivot requires that the element $i$ must stop in iteration $t$ and have an element smaller immediately to its right in $\sigma_t$.
+One can picture that the pop-stop lemma guarantees a square where no centers of pivots can occur that starts one element from the edge of the permutation (for the elements in the first and last positions and the elements $1$ and $n$ can never be the center of a pivot) and closes in one element in each direction every two iterations (see Figure 3).
+As Example 8 shows, it is not {\it impossible} for elements to pivot every time in the first $\frac{2}{5}n-1$ iterations, but using these closing windows at the top and bottom might be one approach to show that it is rare in a uniformly randomly chosen permutation.